 The Global Strategy Lab was specifically designed to bridge this knowledge gap and build on Canada's internationally recognized leadership in interdisciplinarity (priority #1), research methodology (priority #2) and knowledge translation (priority #3), ensuring the Lab is a world-first in its mission, focus and way of working.
 The Lab responds to capacity limitations by developing new methods for studying global interventions and training the next generation in how to use and/or benefit from them.
 Traditional silos are broken down by being intensely interdisciplinary and working at the nexus of epidemiology, health policy,

 informatics, international relations, law, medicine, political science, sociology, statistics and other disciplines.
 The Lab addresses the challenge of thinly spread expertise by networking leading scholars in the area and serving as a flagship for collaborative multi-centre research, education and policy initiatives.
-Working with partners like Chatham House, Cochrane Collaboration, Harvard Global Health Institute, Norwegian Institute of Public Health and World Health Organization ensures the Lab helps deepen its network’s connections with and contributions to the world.
+Working with partners like Chatham House, Cochrane Collaboration, Harvard Global Health Institute, and Norwegian Institute of Public Health ensures the Lab helps deepen its network’s connections with and contributions to the world.

 There is a critical need and great opportunity to strengthen global strategies for improved health and well-being worldwide with synthesized evidence, new approaches and collective action.
 The Global Strategy Lab will do its best to ensure this need is met and opportunity maximized for a healthier, safer and more equitable future.